Frequently Asked Questions

 When do I apply for an exchange program?

-Applications must be in the International Office by January 25, 2013 by 4pm for 2012/2013 exchanges.
-There is no guarantee that there will be a second deadline, so hand in your documents by the deadline.
+Applications must be in the International Office by January 22, 2016 by 4pm for 2016/2017 exchanges.
+Late applications will be accepted but in a later round.
+We will assess and place students in the first round if they submit their application by the deadline.

 How are students selected?

 Students complete standard application forms, and may be required to take part in either a formal or informal interview.
-Candidates are ranked upon their cumulative GPA (minimum 7.0 for Arts students, and 4.0 for Science students (excluding Psychology & Kinesiology), 2 references (academic and non-academic) and Departmental Approval.
-Students may apply for up to three institutions.
+Candidates are ranked upon their cumulative GPA, 2 references (academic and non-academic), Department Approval and their Letter of Motivation.
+Students may apply for up to three institutions and we aim to place as many students as possible.

 What happens if I am not selected for one of my preferred destinations?